krybinski/frontend-developer-tools/README.md

 # Frontend Developer Tools
-List of tools and services that every frontend developer should use
+List of tools that every that developer should know

 ## Table of contents